-- 1. The Sport Club Administration issues all equipment and supplies. - 2.
-All non-expendable equipment must be properly labeled as property of the club.
-All uniforms/wearable equipment must also be numbered, whether by a permanent laundry marker or by way of their design. - 3.
+- 1. The Sport Club Administration issues all equipment and supplies. - All non-expendable equipment must be properly labeled as property of the club.
+All uniforms/wearable equipment must also be numbered, whether by a permanent laundry marker or by way of their design.
+Beginning in the fall of 2025, all new uniform items that are part of a set (i.e. top and bottom) are required to have numbers included on both items. - 3.
 All equipment will be inventoried and listed on DoSportsEasy.
 A detailed printout of all club equipment will be reviewed with sport club officers at the time of equipment checkout/check-in. - 4.
 It is the responsibility of the sport club officers to track the distribution and collection of all sport club equipment.
 It is strongly recommended that sport club officers keep a detailed list of any/all equipment that is distributed to members during the academic year, including numbers, sizes, etc. - 5.
-An appointment must be made to pick up club equipment with the Sport Club Office. - 6.
-An appointment must be made to return all club equipment within 5 business days of the last planned activity of the academic year. - 7.
+Appointments may be necessary to pick-up/return all equipment.
+Details regarding specific procedures will be shared with officers each semester. - 6.
 All equipment should be cleaned, neatly folded, and stored in appropriate containers for long-term storage.
 Plastic bags, broken down cardboard boxes, or crates without lids are not considered acceptable containers.
-Exceptions may be made for irregularly sized/shaped items that do not fit well into approved containers. - 8.
-Club members who do not return their equipment on time will have their records placed on hold. - All equipment will be purchased through Recreational Sports and becomes the property of Recreational Sports. - 10.
-The Sport Club Administration will replace any equipment damaged or not returned and charge the club's budget, or the responsible individuals, with the replacement cost. - 11.
+Exceptions may be made for irregularly sized/shaped items that do not fit well into approved containers. - 7.
+Club members who do not return their equipment on time will have their records placed on hold. - 8.
+All equipment will be purchased through Campus Recreation and becomes the property of Campus Recreation. - 9.
+The Sport Club Administration may replace any equipment damaged or not returned and charge the club's budget, or the responsible individuals, with the replacement cost. - 10.
+Sport Clubs who do not return uniform items/items that are of high-value or are not considered expendable will be temporarily suspended until the missing items are returned.
+Those clubs will also be placed on probation for the following academic year and will have their accounts frozen until the situation has been resolved.
+Further, those clubs do not have permission to sign out uniform items for the duration of the year, but must check out/check in uniforms from the office for each event for which the items are needed for the entirety of the ensuing academic year. - 11.
 It is the responsibility of the club to plan for, fundraise and purchase all equipment, uniforms, costumes, etc. for their club.
-It is not the responsibility of Recreational Sports to purchase any equipment, uniforms, costumes, etc. for any Sport Club.
-However, Recreational Sports will assist clubs in purchasing equipment, and of course, all purchases must be approved by the Assistant Director before the equipment is ordered. - 12.
-All prizes won by sport clubs (cash, trophies, etc.) belong to Recreational Sports and must be delivered to the sport club office upon receipt.
+It is not the responsibility of Campus Recreation to purchase any equipment, uniforms, costumes, etc. for any Sport Club.
+However, Campus Recreation will assist clubs in purchasing equipment.
+All purchases must be approved by the Assistant Director before the equipment is ordered. - 12.
+All prizes won by sport clubs (cash, trophies, etc.) belong to Campus Recreation and must be delivered to the sport club office upon receipt.
 Trophies/awards will be put on display in the Student Life Center, while cash prizes will be deposited into the club's account for use toward future approved purchases.